apache/nuttx/configs/pcblogic-pic32mx/README.txt

          CONFIG_DEBUG=y                          : Enable debug features
          CONFIG_DEBUG_VERBOSE=y                  : Enable LCD debug

+       NOTES:
+       a.
+I do not have the LCD1602 working.
+I may just be getting lost in the tangle of wires or perhaps there is something fundamentally wrong with the code.
-       NOTE:  At this point in time, testing of the SLCD is very limited because there is not much in apps/examples/slcd.
-Certainly there are more bugs to be found.
-But there is a basically functional driver with a working test setup that can be extended if you want a fully functional LCD1602 driver.
+       b.
+At this point in time, testing of the SLCD is very limited because there is not much in apps/examples/slcd.
+Basically  driver with a working test setup and ready to be tested and debugged.